 Psychodynamic Therapist in Birmingham, Alabama

-Your present-day psychological pain may result from experiences of the past.
+Your present-day psychological pain is likely the result of past experiences.
 Psychodynamic therapy is an approach to promote better mental health in face of depression, anxiety disorders and other psychological issues involves exploration of past circumstances, self-reflection and self-examination.

-Psychodynamic therapy is a tested form of management and treatment for depression, and well as other mental health conditions, including:
+Psychodynamic therapy is a tested form of management and treatment for depression, as well as other mental health conditions, including:

 - Anxiety and panic disorders